 Most tea bags contain a plastic so they can be heat sealed.
 This is no way to treat people or good tea.
 Eden tea bag are unbleached manila fiber, a crimp seal, and pure cotton string; no whiteners or plastics, no flavorings or dyes.

 Green tea has been the focus of medical research in many countries recently.
-The studies affirm green tea's healthful properties.
-Powerful antioxidants, including epigallocatechins gallate, tannins and flavonoids, all collectively referred to as 'catechins' are cited.
+The studies affirm green tea's beneficial properties.
+Antioxidants, including epigallocatechins gallate, tannins and flavonoids, all collectively referred to as 'catechins' are cited.
 These polyphenols account for up to 40 percent of the tea's dry weight.